 A General Model to Assess Unilateral Price Effects of Horizontal Mergers with Vertical Relations

-Horizontal mergers sometimes involve changes in vertical relations between merging firms as well as between merging and non-merging firms.
+Horizontal mergers sometimes affect vertical relations between merging firms as well as between merging and non-merging firms.
 Vertically integrated non-merging firms may for instance lose sales to independent downstream firms if a downstream firm is acquired by another vertically integrated firm.
-Thus, the price response from outside firms could go in the opposite direction of that of the merging parties.
-Consequently, estimates of unilateral price effects are incorrect if these structural changes are not accounted for.
-We extend the standard framework of unilateral price effects with linear demand to account for any change in vertical ties between firms following a merger in an n product market.
+Thus, the price response from outside firms could go in the opposite direction of the merging parties.
+Consequently, estimates of unilateral price effects are incorrect if these structural changes are unaccounted for.
+We extend the standard framework of unilateral price effects to account for any change in vertical ties between firms following a merger in an n product market.

 Keywords: Merger Analysis, Antitrust, Unilateral Effects, Vertical Restrictions

 Suggested Citation: Suggested Citation